frederic-perez/AmE-dictionary/data/idioms.md

 __have (got) (someone’s) back__ :seven: To be willing and prepared to help or defend someone; to look out for someone in case they need assistance. _Don’t worry about those thugs, buddy.
 I’ve got your back if they ever come bother you again._ _Thanks for having my back._ _I’ve got your back._
 __have (got) (someone) pegged as (something)__ To distinctly regard someone as being a certain type of person.
 __have (got) a knack for (something)__ :two: To be exceptionally proficient at (doing) something. _I don’t know what it is, but David just has a knack for getting under my skin._
+__have (got) game__ _slang_ __1__ To be especially talented or adept at something, typically sports. _I know that guy’s small, but don’t underestimate him on the court—he’s got game._ __2__ To be very skilled at initiating a conversation with someone with the aim of having a romantic or sexual encounter with them. _Wow, you got his number?
+Dang, girl, you’ve got game!_
 __have (got) someone or something covered__ _informal_ To have done, gotten, or provided whatever is needed. _Syn_ take care of everything _Don’t worry about a thing.
 We’ve got you covered._
 __have (hand)writing like chicken scratch__ :two: To have very poor, messy, and/or illegible handwriting, likened to the marks made in the dirt by a chicken. _I can’t understand these notes at all, you have handwriting like chicken scratch!_
+__have (one’s) (best) interests at heart__ To be primarily concerned with what would benefit one.
 __have (one’s) druthers__ :two: To have one’s choice or preference; to have things the way one would like them to be; to have one’s way.
 Usually formulated as “if I had my druthers….” _I tell you, if I had my druthers, I’d spend the rest of my life living in Paris._
 __have (one’s) feet on the ground__ To be and remain in a calm, stable, sensible, and pragmatic state or condition; to not be subject to extreme emotional reactions or affected by exceptional changes in one’s situation.
 __have (one’s) fill (of something)__ To have, consume, or experience as much (of something) as one desires or is able to.
 Often used in the present perfect tense (“have had one’s fill”).
 __have (one’s) hand out__ :two: To be in request, demand, or expectation of benefits, such as welfare, especially when undeserved or unneeded. _You have to get a job and contribute to society.
 You can’t just have your hand out and expect the government to provide for you all the time!_
 __have (one’s) head in the clouds__ To be impractical, aloof, or fanciful, often to the point of being very unhelpful or counterproductive. _He has his head in the clouds while the rest of us are trying to figure out how to fix this!_
-__have (one’s) head in the sand__ To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
-The phrase is a reference to ostriches, which were believed (incorrectly) to hide their heads in the ground at the sight of approaching danger.
+__have (one’s) head in the sand__ :two: To refuse to acknowledge or deal with problems, danger, or difficulty, especially in the hopes that they will resolve themselves.
+The phrase is a reference to ostriches, which were believed (incorrectly) to hide their heads in the ground at the sight of approaching danger. _Your department clearly has its head in the sand regarding this security breach!_
 __have (one’s) head read__ To have one’s logic or sanity examined or reevaluated, usually regarding some ridiculous decision, plan, or idea.
 A reference to a pyschiatric evaluation, the phrase is usually used prescriptively.
 __have (one’s) heart in (one’s) mouth__ To feel very nervous or anxious. _I had my heart in my mouth as I waited for the ambulance to arrive._ _A heart-in-mouth thriller._
 __have (one’s) heart in (something)__ To be emotionally and enthusiastically involved in something; to do or undertake something with passion and zeal.